 The gut is where we absorb almost all of our nutrient needs.
-So if the gut is less than optimal, we will not digest and absorb nutrition properly.
+So if the gut is less than optimal, we will not digest and absorb nutrients properly.
 This can leave the body deficient in a number of vitamins and minerals, including those involved in thyroid function.

-A large part of the immune system is in the gut, as it is a main barrier to pathogens.
+A large part of the immune system is in the gut, as it is a major barrier to pathogens.
 So if the gut isn’t working optimally, pathogens such as viruses can take hold.
 This can damage immunity and cause inflammation, harming the thyroid in the process.

 A major step to healing the thyroid

 If you want to heal your thyroid, you need to address your gut health as part of the protocol.
 In utero, the gut cells and thyroid cells are the same to begin with.
 You also need a healthy gut in order to absorb all of the nutrients that will heal your thyroid.

 So the gut is a focus for thyroid health.
 But how can you start to healing it naturally?
 Here are the steps that my clients will take.

 As we’ve discussed previously, gluten is a problem in thyroid disease because of molecular mimicry.
 It’s also a huge factor in gut inflammation, particularly in people with autoimmune indicators.

 Many individuals have other less common intolerances that can be uncovered using hair testing.
 Intolerances play a huge role in irritating the gut and causing inflammation.
 By identifying and removing these problem items, the gut has a chance to start healing.
 For more information about testing food intolerances through the hair, go Here